 Insurance - In 2005, DEFS carried insurance coverage, which included our assets and operations, with an affiliate of Duke Energy.
 Beginning in 2006, DEFS elected to carry our property and excess liability insurance coverage with an affiliate of Duke Energy and an affiliate of ConocoPhillips.
 DEFS provides our remaining insurance coverage with a third party insurer.
-DEFS' insurance coverage includes (1) commercial general public liability insurance for liabilities arising to third parties for bodily injury and property damage resulting from operations; (2) workers' compensation liability coverage to required statutory limits; (3) automobile liability insurance for all owned, non-owned and hired vehicles covering liabilities to third parties for bodily injury and property damage; (4) excess liability insurance above the established primary limits for commercial general liability and automobile liability insurance; (5) property insurance covering the replacement value of all real and personal property damage, including damages arising from boiler and machinery breakdowns, windstorms, earthquake, flood damage and business interruption/extra expense; and (6) directors and officers insurance covering our directors and officers for acts related to our activities.
+DEFS' insurance coverage includes (1) commercial general public liability insurance for liabilities arising to third parties for bodily injury and property damage resulting from operations, (2) workers' compensation liability coverage to required statutory limits, (3) automobile liability insurance for all owned, non-owned and hired vehicles covering liabilities to third parties for bodily injury and property damage, (4) excess liability insurance above the established primary limits for commercial general liability and automobile liability insurance, (5) property insurance covering the replacement value of all real and personal property damage, including damages arising from boiler and machinery breakdowns, windstorms, earthquake, flood damage and business interruption/extra expense, and (6) directors and officers insurance covering our directors and officers for acts related to our activities.
 All coverages are subject to certain limits and deductibles, the terms and conditions of which are common for companies with similar types of operations.
-Effective July 2006, our property insurance deductibles declined from \$5.0 million to \$0.2 million per occurrence.
-DEFS' also maintains excess liability insurance coverage above the established primary limits for commercial general liability and automobile liability insurance.
-The cost of our insurance coverages increased significantly over the past year reflecting the adverse conditions of the property insurance markets.
+Effective August 2006, we contracted with a third party insurer for our property and primary liability insurance coverage.

-A portion of the insurance costs described above are allocated by DEFS to us through the allocation methodology described in Note 7 of the annual report on Form 10-K for the year ended December 31, 2005.
+A portion of the insurance costs described above are allocated by DEFS to us through the allocation methodology described in Note 7 of the 2005 Form 10-K.